Miss Cyprus: Titleholders

+Since 2018 the Star Cyprus suspended the pageant and no more updates regarding the pageant nowadays.

 Miss Universe Cyprus

 Star Cyprus winners went to Miss Universe since the pageant formation created in 1973.
 Between 1973 and 2012 the main winners competed at Miss Universe and in 2024 Cyprus was back under Poppy Capella directorship.
 On occasion, when the winner does not qualify (due to age) for either contest, a runner-up is sent.